 Students can be involved in research in a variety of ways:

 - library or archive research

 - undertaking interviews

-Please see the 2017 brochure for a full list of opporunities.
-Undergraduate Research Fellowships are offered in all of the Faculties at King's, including the Global and Cultural Institutes.
+Please see the 2018 prospectus for a full list of opportunities.
+Undergraduate Research Fellowships are offered in all of the Faculties at King's.

 King's Experience Research Award

 After the 2018 Research Fellowships are completed, participating students will submit an assessment for the King’s Experience Research Award, enabling formal recognition of the achievement.
 The most recent Research Awards Ceremony was held in December 2017, with prizes awarded to the most successful projects.